Servus-Altissimi/Redditard/README.md

 This program isn't time proof.
 Reddit slightly changing its UI will break it.
 It's open-source so if you like it you can fix it yourself :)

 ## Disclaimer
-This project violates Reddit’s Terms of Service.
+- This project violates Reddit’s Terms of Service.
-Accounts and IPs used with this software will likely be flagged or banned.
+- Accounts and IPs used with this software will likely be flagged or banned.

-You are solely responsible for how you use this.
+- You are solely responsible for how you use this.

+Your account will eventually get flagged and your IP will be banned, I NEITHER CARE NOR AM RESPONSIBLE FOR HOW YOU USE THIS PROGRAM.
+ALL ON YOU!